 What was a given in my generation—daily outdoor play—(I’m a 50-something) is no longer a given.

-In fact, daily outdoor play isn’t even on the radar for most American families, according to The Nature Conservancy.
-Only about 10% of our kids play outside every day.
+In fact, daily outdoor play isn’t even on the radar for many American families.
+According to several sources like this article from LiveScience.com, only about half of our kids play outside every day.

 But take a look at some recommendations from early childhood professionals:

 “Toddlers…[and] preschoolers should engage in at least 60 minutes and up to several hours per day of daily, unstructured physical activity and should not be sedentary for more than 60 minutes at a time except when sleeping.”

 That quote is from a 2008 issue of Australia Journal of Early Childhood (you can view the PDF here).

 You can read through the Journal yourself for all the details but here’s an overview of the many reasons why our kids should actively play—a lot!

 - Play helps children learn about their world…

 - Learn about themselves…

 - Learn to communicate and relate socially to others…